TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 Mountain Biking the Katahdin Area Trails

-Many people stop here for last-minute snacks and outdoor gear and supplies.
-There's also a small gift shop inside with t-shirts, magnets, and all the other items you'd typically find in a gift shop.
+Many local and visitors stop here for snacks, outdoor gear/supplies, and souvenirs.
+There's also a medium-sized gift shop inside with t-shirts, magnets, and all the other items you'd typically find in a gift shop.

 We think the true highlight of this store is their homemade whoopie pies, though.
 Whoopie pies are the "Official State Treat" of Maine and so you should probably try one if you've never had one.
-I personally recommend the molasses flavor.
+I personally recommend the molasses or peanut butter flavors.

 SWIMMING @ UPPER TOGUE POND BEACH